 Graduation and certification

-After completing your central service clinical rotation, you receive a certificate of completion from Mayo School of Health Sciences.
+After completing your central service clinical rotation, you receive a certificate of completion from Mayo Clinic School of Health Sciences.
 Upon completion of the Hospital Central Service Technology Program, you receive a certificate of completion from GateWay Community College.

 Upon completion of the program and 400 hours of hands-on experience, you are eligible to take the International Association of Healthcare Central Service Materiel Management examination to become a Certified Registered Central Service Technician.